Tucked away across the river from Cincinnati, on top of a hill that is cut by interstate 75 in Northern Kentucky, is a hidden gem of hope.

 Everything inside the tomb is built to scale like the one in Jerusalem.

 Even the way the area for the feet had to made bigger because they believe that the original person that the tomb was intended for was shorter than Jesus.

 Even though it’s a replica, it’s a great visual to give life to the bible stories our kids read about Easter.

 There is also a small chapel you can tour with many pieces of history.
-The kids loved getting to ring the bell.
+The chapel can also be requested for small weddings or memorials.

-You can also view a stone from Solomon’s Temple, (as seen below) a stone from the Jordan River, and the Good Samaritan Inn.
+You can also view a stone from Solomon’s Temple, (as seen above) a stone from the Jordan River, and the Good Samaritan Inn.

-There are stories about two miracles there.
-You gotta take the tour to hear them.
+There are stories about two miracles there….but you have to take the tour to hear them.

 Check out The Garden of Hope at 699 Edgecliff St., Covington, Ky.

 The Garden is open to the public year round.
-For information regarding directions, a guided tour, wedding or memorial service call (859) 750-5611.
-The tours are given by volunteers and they do also book wedding at the site too.
+For information regarding directions, a guided tour, wedding or memorial service call (859) 491-1777.
+The tours are given by volunteers and they do also book a wedding at the site too.